HVossi92/pomodoro/README.md

 ### 7. Advanced Features (for future iterations)

-- [x] Session tracking for completed Pomodoros
 - [ ] Statistics and reports

 ### 8. Testing

 - [ ] Write unit tests for the timer logic
 - [ ] Create component tests for the LiveView
-- [ ] Perform end-to-end testing
+- [ ] Perform end-to-end testingPomodoro Timer Web App - Step by Step Plan

 ### 9. Deployment

 - [ ] Prepare the application for production
 - [ ] Deploy to a hosting service

+### 10. MISC

+- [x] Add data privacy page
+- [] Check functionality in incognito mode